TandaHQ/react-hackernews-bootcamp-one/chapters/three.md

 // [2, 4, 6]
 ```

-If we wanted to change there type we can still use map:
+If we wanted to change their type we can still use map:

 ```js
 const numbers = [1, 2, 3]